christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Sampsiceramus I?
 The Bosphorus Kingdom, also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom

+The star and crescent on the above coins was the symbol of the city of Byzantium/Constantinople long before the Ottomans used it.
+The legend was that Byzas, the founder, chose the site based on a vision of a crescent moon and a star.
+This symbol represented the fusion of the lunar goddess (Hecate/Artemis, who was associated with snakes) and the solar god (Apollo).
+By using this symbol, Asander and Caesar were not just using a "dragon symbol"; they were explicitly claiming lordship over the Bosphorus.

  Asander was born in 110 BCE, the same year as Julius Caesar.
 Dynamis was born in 70/69 BCE, the same year as Cleopatra VII.
 Julius Caesar was 30 years older than Cleopatra, and Asander was also 30 years older than Dynamis.